Amazon.co.uk Widgets

 How To Make Sticky Rice In A Rice Cooker

 Sticky rice is produced in a variety of countries across the world, notably Thailand, Korea, Japan, and China.
 It goes by various names in different countries, but the sweet lingering taste is oddly captivating no matter which part of the world you are from.
-Now let's find out how to make sticky rice in a rice cooker!
+Let’s learn how to make sticky rice in a rice cooker!

-Thai sticky rice or Chinese sticky rice is often known as “glutinous rice” or “sweet rice”.
-The name is quite self-explanatory, the dish has a sticky and spongy texture and is sweet.
+Thai or Chinese sticky rice is often known as “glutinous rice” or “sweet rice”.
+The name is self-explanatory: the dish has a sticky, spongy, sweet texture.

 Now, sticky rice is traditionally made by steaming rice in bamboo containers.
-As exotic and fun as this sounds, it may not be a very practical option for us to try today.
-This is where the rice cooker comes to our rescue.
-This amazing invention has cut down the time required to cook rice, and it works very well for making sticky rice too.
+As exotic and fun as this sounds, it may not be a practical option for us today.
+This is where today’s excellent rice cookers come to our rescue.
+This amazing invention has cut down the time required to cook rice and works very well for making sticky rice.

-You may be thinking that since this is a traditional dish, it must be super complicated to make.
-Well, do you know that using a rice cooker, you can get a nice fragrant bowl of sticky rice in under an hour?
+You may think that since this is a traditional dish, it must be super complicated.
+Well, do you know that you can get a nice fragrant bowl of sticky rice using a rice cooker in under an hour?

 Don’t worry, we got you covered.
 Follow this handy guide to prepare this lip-smacking dish and wow your friends with your culinary genius.
 No one needs to know that the rice cooker is the real winner!